getcarina/getcarina.com/_posts/2016-01-17-deploying-and-building-minecraft-as-a-service.md

 ### Docker Swarm

 [Swarm](https://docs.docker.com/swarm/) is Docker's native clustering technology that allows you to run containers across any number of physical nodes.
-What impresses me the most is that all of those tools and commands you use with Swarm are one in the same as a single Docker host.
+What impresses me the most is that you use all of the same Docker tools and commands with a Swarm cluster as you do with a single Docker host.
 By just changing `$DOCKER_HOST` and associated environment variables you can switch back and forth between a local Docker host and a Swarm cluster.

 ### Carina by Rackspace